naoshibaikyu/wilyswarriors/CR_S1_PIEASS_ACT2.md

 Police Bot 7: Yeah!

-[Magma Man and Hornet Man looks at the crow's nest where Plug Man is surrounded by 4 Police Guard Bots.]
+[Magma Man and Hornet Man looks at the crow's nest where Plug Man, is surrounded by 4 Police Guard Bots.]

 Police Bot 8: If ya want your friend to get out of this alive, you should surrender!